Yonkai/map-quiz-game-generator/README.md

 ## How to create custom map quizes

 1. Select game map section
-2. Load into inkscape as unique layer
+1. Load into inkscape as unique layer
-3. Set opacity of that layer to transparent value
+1. Set opacity of that layer to transparent value
-4. Trace over path section with path
+1. Trace over path section with path
-5. Export to SVG
+1. Export to SVG
-6. Follow steps [here, 'Adding a Map'](https://github.com/VictorCazanave/svg-maps/blob/master/CONTRIBUTING.md) here to convert to useable json for react-svg-maps
+1. Follow steps [here, 'Adding a Map'](https://github.com/VictorCazanave/svg-maps/blob/master/CONTRIBUTING.md) here to convert to useable json for react-svg-maps
+1. Make sure name/id are the same.
-7. Put index in custom-maps directory
+1. Put index in custom-maps directory
-8. Add code to switch section of switch map function alongside button to take that argument
+1. Add code to switch section of switch map function alongside button to take that argument

 ## How to play